Roscosmos: 2022–present

 The global space-launch services market was valued at $12.4 billion in 2021 and was forecast to reach $38 billion by decade's end.
 An American academic wrote that in the wake of the Russian invasion, Roscosmos' share of that market was likely to decline in favour of new entrants such as Japan and India, as well as commercial entrants like SpaceX and Blue Origin.

 In June 2023, Roscosmos held a campaign to recruit volunteers for the Uran Battalion, a militia for the Russian invasion of Ukraine.

 In October 2023, Borisov announced the need for 150 billion rubles to build the Russian space station in the next three years.
 At completion in 2032, it will have absorbed 609 billion rubles.

 In February 2024, at the 2023 AGM, Borisov announced the loss of 180 billion rubles in export revenues, chiefly engine sales and launch services, because of the Western hostility to the Russian invasion of Ukraine.
 Roscosmos had lost 90% of its launch service contracts since the advent of the war.

+In late 2025, Roscosmos launched three Iranian satellites into orbit aboard a Soyuz-2.1b rocket from Vostochny Cosmodrome.
+Analysts described the mission as part of Russia's ongoing cooperation with non-Western partners.

 Roscosmos and Russia's space industry are facing significant challenges.
 The country is on track to conduct its fewest orbital launches since 1961.
 As of August 15, 2024, only nine launches had occurred, a sharp decline partly attributed to the loss of Western customers following Russia's invasion of Ukraine.
 Roscosmos has reported financial losses of 180 billion rubles ($2.1 billion) due to canceled contracts.
 The agency's first deputy director indicated it may not achieve profitability until 2025.

-Future plans

-From 2024 on Roscosmos headquarters will be located in the new National Space Center in the Moscow district of Fili.
+From 2025 on Roscosmos headquarters are located in the new National Space Center in the Moscow district of Fili.